applivery/applivery-ios-sdk/README.md

 (**RECOMMENDED**)

-In the Xcode menu, you just need to open “File -> Add Packages...” and enter the Github url: https://github.com/applivery/applivery-ios-sdk.git
+In the Xcode menu, you just need to open “File -> Add Package Dependencies...” and enter the Github url: https://github.com/applivery/applivery-ios-sdk.git

 then we recommend to configure the dependency rule as "Up to next major version" (4.0.0 < 5.0.0).